+Dr. Cheah W.L. is Associate Professor at the Faculty of Law of the National University of Singapore (NUS).
 She holds academic qualifications from the National University of Singapore (LL.B., LL.M.), Harvard Law School (LL.M.), European University Institute, and Oxford University (D.Phil).
-She is also qualified lawyer (called to the New York Bar) and holds a diploma in arbitration (Queen Mary University of London).
+She is a qualified lawyer (called to the New York Bar) and holds a diploma in arbitration (Queen Mary University of London).

+Cheah W.L. has received teaching awards from the NUS Law Faculty (2019/2020, 2018/2019, 2015/2016) and the NUS University Scholars Program (2015/2016).
 Her teaching experience includes periods at the Centre for Transnational Legal Studies (London, UK), Oxford University (UK), Université Jean Moulin Lyon 3 (France), and the Royal University of Law and Economics (Cambodia).

-Click here for a complete CV and list of Cheah W.L.’s publications: 170303_cheah_wui_ling_cv_master_full
+Click here for a complete CV and list of Cheah W.L.’s publications: 220708_CV_CHEAH W

 Cheah W.L.’s publications may also be found at her Academia.edu and SSRN pages.